DrBaer/drbaer.github.io/_posts/2025-01-17-geometric-gnns_pt1.md

 As an alternative, one might perform local computations with 3-body GNNS and interleave with fully connected computations like triangle updates.
 This is exactly what we usually do in radar point cloud processing, as the data is quite sparse.
 We perform local computation within clusters, e.g. with sparse convolutions and exchange information globally via transformers.

 So the post got long enough, but I hope you enjoyed it.
-In my next blog post, I want to explore the second possibility mentioned [here](#equivariant): using equivariant features<d-cite key="wang_enhancing_2024" />.
+In my next blog post, I want to explore the second possibility for getting more expressivity of the networks: using equivariant features<d-cite key="wang_enhancing_2024" />.